About Us

 In 2016 the UNESCO inscribed the Kodály concept under the Register of Good Safeguarding Practices under the title of “Safeguarding of the folk music heritage by the Kodály concept”.

-2018 witnessed the start of a new era, the modernization and huge expansion of the Institute, which will bring many opportunities in terms of a modernized and significantly expanded infrastructure, thus attracting more students and facilitating more study programmes.
-The renovation and expansion project is funded by the Hungarian government’s Modern Cities Program.
+2018 witnessed the start of a new era, with the renovation of the 280-year-old monastery building, the modernization of the Institute, which brought many opportunities in terms of a modernized and significantly renewed infrastructure, thus attracting more students and facilitating more study programmes.
+The renovation and the planned expansion project was funded by both domestic and European Union sources, in the framework of the Hungarian government’s Modern Cities Programme.